Iampegassi/s5630014_software_Engineering/README.md

 ![CNN (3)](https://github.com/Iampegassi/s5630014_software_Engineering/assets/149077212/fc18ecea-0fbf-4ca5-af87-835c3f428858)

-#### 2. Convolutional neural network model with PyTorch
+### 2. Convolutional neural network model with PyTorch

-This PyTorch code defines a concise Convolutional Neural Network (CNN) class with convolutional and fully connected layers.
-It initializes an instance of the CNN class and sets up a neural network using another class, NeuralNetwork.
-The constructor (init method) includes a num_classes parameter for classification output.
-Three convolutional layers (conv1, conv2, conv3) with ReLU activations and two fully connected layers (fc1, fc2) with ReLU and softmax activations are specified.
-The 'forward' method defines the forward pass
+This PyTorch code defines a Convolutional Neural Network (CNN) using PyTorch's neural network module (`nn.Module`).
+Let's break down the key components:

+#### Initialization (`__init__` method):
++  `self.conv1`, `self.conv2`, and `self.conv3` define three convolutional layers with increasing output channels, applying ReLU activation after each convolution, and followed by max-pooling.
++  `self.fc1` and `self.fc2` define two fully connected layers, applying ReLU activation after the first fully connected layer.
++ `self.softmax` is the softmax activation used for the final output layer.

+#### Forward Pass (`forward` method):
++ The forward method specifies how input data should pass through the network.
++ Convolutional layers (`self.conv1`, `self.conv2`, `self.conv3`) are followed by ReLU activation and max-pooling.
++ The output is then flattened and passed through fully connected layers (`self.fc1`, `self.fc2`) with ReLU activation.
++ The final output is obtained using the softmax activation.

+This CNN architecture is suitable for image classification tasks, and it includes convolutional layers for feature extraction and fully connected layers for classification.
+The ReLU activation functions introduce non-linearity, and the softmax activation at the output provides probabilities for different classes.